razi-rais/microservices/workshop/readme.md

 This workshop is led by [Razi Rais](https://www.linkedin.com/in/razirais)

 ## Prerequisites
-> Approximate time to complete this section is 10 minutes
+> Approximate time to complete this task is 15 minutes

 In this training we will use [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) to run a local Kubernetes cluster.
 We will access this local Kubernetes cluster with the client tool  `kubectl`.